MiN1One/next-nest-template/README.md

 By using this monorepo, you can build and run Next.js applications within a single Nest.js server using Fastify adapter.
 This provides a flexible and scalable architecture for building complex web applications with the benefits of both Next.js and Nest.js frameworks.

-However, it is important to note that this monorepo is specific to the use case of using Next.js with Nest.js and Fastify adapter for static generation with server-side data fetching.

 ## Scripts
 >To run **development** mode use `yarn dev`.